 All servers have public access to the Internet.
 Servers interact with each other through public interfaces.

 A combination of the first example and a dedicated load balancer.
 The bastion host is used to access the private network and manage the infrastructure; and the load balancer takes the functions of proxying client requests to the infrastructure from the bastion host.

 Private Network between Regions and Services

 Such a topology allows you to provide direct public access to a group of cloud servers (virtual machines) and connect them with a private network to resources in another region of the Cloud platform or to dedicated servers in any location.

 An L3VPN network is used to create this topology.
-To connect the L3VPN network, create a ticket and provide us with the information about the networks and services that need to be connected.
+To connect the L3VPN network, fill in the form and submit a request on the Private networks tab in the Network services section of the Control panel.